greg-raven/Department-21/_posts/2009-02-19-giving-thanks-then-and-now.md

 BEFORE CHILDREN: I was thankful for holistic medicine and natural herbs.

-AFTER CHILDREN: I am thankful for pediatric cough syrup guaranteed to “cause drowsiness” in young children.
+AFTER CHILDREN: I am thankful for pediatric cough syrup guaranteed to "cause drowsiness" in young children.

 - - - - - -